Nishthajain7/Terminal-Hunt/README.md

 ## 4. Gargantua

 U have found the planet which is habitable.
 Now you must get the message to Earth in time for them to leave and survive.
 Enter the blackhole **Gargantua** and take your final password.
 Now make a `solve.sh` file and script it so that it takes input and then decodes the given string from **base-b4**.
-Finally, give the clues you've found so far to the script file.
+Finally, give the clues you've found so far to the script file. <hr>

 At last, the task is done and Earth is saved.
+Now save and commit all the changes along with the screenshot of completion and remember that while your journey through the stars is over, your journey with amFOSS has only just begun